 Advice #6: Edit your work

 In a big writing assignment, errors are inevitable.
 While grammar checking programs are helpful, they don’t always catch everything.
-You need to read your paper again to ensure you locate mistakes, including ambiguous statements that will confuse your reader.
+You need to read your paper again, or go online and let professionals proofread my paper to ensure you locate mistakes, including ambiguous statements that will confuse your reader.

 The thought of making an analytical research paper can be quite overwhelming, especially if it is your first time.
 But it doesn’t have to be so difficult if you follow the given advice.